yar0d/mausritter-sheet/README.md

 ## Installation

-At this time, if you want a standalone app, you can just build a docker container.
+Depending on what you want, you can build a docker container or a desktop application.

 ## For developpers
 This application is made with [Vue.js 3](https://v3.vuejs.org/) and [wave-ui](https://antoniandre.github.io/wave-ui/).

+For desktop application, I use [Tauri](https://tauri.studio/en/).

 ```
 npm ci